SEIR-7-06/testing-in-react-with-jest-and-enzyme/README.md

 when you create a larger application, the codebase will become bigger and more complex every time you add some features.
 At some point, adding code in file A will break features in file B, and to avoid these "side-effects" or at least recognize immediately when they happen, we need to write tests our app and run them on each change.</details>

-* What tools did we use to test Express apps?
+* What tools can we use to test Express apps?

 <details><summary>Answer</summary>
 Mocha, Chai, SuperTest</details>